Pratyay-Mondal/Curieo.ai/README.md

 3. **Delete the output files**

    Delete the five output files.
 Then run the following commands.
-Each and every command which will generate different output files.
+Each and every command will generate different output file.

    Or, you can keep the output files to check whether they are matching with your new output files.